 Beagles have a friendly, outgoing nature and are extremely affectionate — which means they’re a breed that’s always in high demand.
 But if you’re considering getting a Beagle, it’s essential you start looking into the cost of the dog and lifetime care.

-On average, a Beagle will cost around $550 in the North America.
-However, a Beagle’s price tends to depends on a variety of factors, such as the Beagle’s age, pedigree, health, location, the breeder you get them from, and more.
-For example, Beagle puppies from a prize lineage can cost up to $6000.
+On average, a Beagle will cost around $500 to $600 in the America.
+However, a Beagle’s price will depend on a variety of factors, such as the Beagle’s age, pedigree, health, location, the breeder you get them from, and more.
+However, the price range is huge.
+For example, Beagle pups from a prize lineage can cost up to $6000.
 On the other hand, you can adopt one for as low as $100.

 This guide will help you understand how much Beagles cost, both in America and all around the world.
 It will also explore the factors which impact the price of a Beagle.
 This guide will also give you some ideas on where you can buy a Beagle on a budget.

 RECOMMENDED: 45 Most Expensive Dog Breeds